 Beginning in 2012, Barbara privately began fostering and providing animals with a forever home.
 She volunteered her time to a local rescue in 2014.
 She became Shelter Director in 2016.
 In order to further her knowledge and improve her ability to care for dogs and cats, she took online Veterinary Assistant courses and was certified in all three.
 She intends to continue gaining knowledge through education as it relates to animal care.

 Barbara has been involved with charitable groups throughout her life.
 Volunteering with The Prayer Shawl Ministries at St. William of the Abbot in Howell, NJ, Barbara helped to supply blankets for hospice and pediatric hospital patients.
 She works to provide relief to people in need throughout the country.
+She will focus her efforts on organizing and enhancing the foster experience.
+Barbara will strategize with and oversee the Dog Foster Team.

 A lifelong Jersey shore resident, Lindsay has always had a love of animals.
 Growing up, not only did she help care for her family pets, but she also helped her Mom TNR and care for a feral cat colony.
 As an adult, she and her husband are the definition of a Crazy Cat Couple (but agree that dogs are pretty cool, too!)
 She has a soft spot in her heart for cats that most deem “unadoptable” and gravitates towards adopting blind, feral, and/or black kitties.
 Lindsay has several years of experience volunteering with a local rescue, and is honored to be a founder of All Fur One Pet Rescue & Adoptions.

 Lindsay graduated from Georgian Court College with honors and has a Bachelor’s Degree in Psychology.
 She is the Marketing Manager for one of the top five privately held insurance brokerages in the country.
 Lindsay and her husband love to travel to St. Martin (and of course visit local animal rescues) and attend Billy Joel concerts at Madison Square Garden.
+She will focus her efforts on fostering “hard to adopt” cats and kittens that require time and patience to become social and loving pets.

 Dr. Guglielmo grew up in a small town in Southern New Jersey.
 She went to Drew University to earn her undergraduate degree and earned her DVM from the University of Pennsylvania.
 Dr. Guglielmo worked at Toms River Animal as an Associate Veterinarian for 7 years prior to accepting her role as Medical Director for Bayview Animal Hospital.